microsoft/live-share/CONTRIBUTING.md

 The more information you can provide, the more likely someone will be successful reproducing the issue and finding a fix.

 * Reproducible steps (1...
 2...
-3...) and what you expected versus what you actually saw. * Images, animations, or a link to a video.
+3...) and what you expected versus what you actually saw.
+* Images, animations, or a link to a video.
 * A code snippet that demonstrates the issue or a link to a code repository we can easily pull down onto our machine to recreate the issue.

 > **Note:** Because we need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.

 Please remember to do the following:

-* Search the issue repository to see if there exists a duplicate.
+* Search the [issue repository](https://github.com/Microsoft/project-cascade/issues) to see if there exists a duplicate.
-* Simplify your code around the issue so we can better isolate the problem.
+* If code related, simplify your code around the issue so we can better isolate the problem.

 Don't feel bad if we can't reproduce the issue and ask for more information!

-### Filing Visual Studio Issues
+### Filing Visual Studio Bugs

-Visual Studio has a built in feedback mechanism via the "Report a Problem..." that provides the engineering team detailed information about your installation that you should use to log bugs or problems.
+Visual Studio has a built in feedback mechanism via the "Report a Problem..." tool that provides the engineering team detailed information about your installation that you should use to log bugs or problems you encounter when using VS.

 ![Image of Report a Problem...](docs/media/vs-feedback.png)

+Steps:
-As always, first search for existing issues to see if the problem has already been logged.
-You may search for existing issues using "project-cascade".
+1. As always, first search existing problem reports to see if one already exists using the Visual Studio Feedback tool.
+    - You may search for existing issues using "**Project Cascade**".
+    - Be aware your problem may be related to multiple clients and therefore is logged in the GitHub [issue repository](https://github.com/Microsoft/project-cascade/issues).
+2. If you find it, up vote it.
+3. If not, use "**Project Cascade:**" at the start of your title.
+4. Next, follow the guidelines above for writing good bug descriptions.

 > NOTE: Suggestions or feature requests should be filed as [GitHub issues](https://github.com/Microsoft/project-cascade/issues) via the process described below instead of "Provide a Suggestion..." as many are broadly applicable to multiple clients.

 After it is filed, your issue has been may be moved to a [GitHub issue](https://github.com/Microsoft/project-cascade/issues) for future tracking if it applies multiple clients or turns out to be a feature request.
 In this event, a link to the corresponding GitHub issue number will be referenced in comments on your raised problem report.

-### Filing VS Code or General Service Issues
+### Filing VS Code or General Service Bugs

 After ensuring there is not an [existing issue](https://github.com/Microsoft/project-cascade/issues), create an issue in [this repository](https://github.com/Microsoft/project-cascade/issues).

-Please include the following with each issue.
+Please include the following with each issue in addition to following the guidelines above for writing good bug descriptions.

 * The product and version of the tool you are using
 * Your operating system